zmarffy/jenkins-inbound-agent-with-docker/README.md

 Note that you can run this creation script with certs generated from somewhere else, not the wack "everything self-signed" model that I provide in `make-certs.sh`.
 Think about doing that maybe

 ## Do I need this

 Probably not, if you're aking that question.
+You might need it if you want to have a Mac do your work for CI/CD processes.